hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/3-Operate-Running-Systems/2-Boot or change system into different operating modes.md

 2 - Multi-user mode with no networking

-3 - Multi-user mode with networking
+3 - Multi-user mode with networking (without GUI)

 4 - Not used/User-definable

-5 - Graphical user interface (GUI) mode with networking
+5 - Graphical user interface (with GUI) mode with networking

 6 - Reboot state